AndreasTar/Image_2_ASCII/README.md

 ```sh
 $ python -m venv venv/<name>
 ```
-then, activate it using the appropriate command, depending on your OS.
+Then, activate it using the appropriate command, depending on your OS:

 ##### Windows
 ```sh